beeckcenter/softwarecollaborative.org/cooperatives/evve.md

 | license           | unknown
 | website           | [https://www.naphsis.org/evve](https://www.naphsis.org/evve)

+**Note: We have profiled this collaborative in depth in our Anatomy of a Collaborative series: [NAPHSIS](https://softwarecollaborative.org/publications/anatomy-of-a-collaborative/NAPHSIS.html).**

 ## Description

 EVVE is a product of the [National Association of Public Health Statistics and Information Systems](https://www.naphsis.org), which was formed in 1933, Fifty states, New York City, Washington D.C., and two territories participate (Guam and American Samoa lack electronic birth and death registration).
-Built atop [State and Territorial Exchange of Vital Events (STEVE)](steve.html), EVVE is funded by user fees.
+Built atop [State and Territorial Exchange of Vital Events (STEVE)](https://www.naphsis.org/steve), EVVE is funded by user fees.
 It is a query-based tool, launched in 2011, that allows organizations to verify or certify a known vital event by matching identity against U.S. birth certificate databases.

 They say: